The Joint Statement on E-commerce: Is This Glass Half Empty or Half Full?

 It could be argued that such a specific exception is not really necessary, as the general exception clause under GATS article XIV(c)(ii) already covers laws for “the protection of the privacy of individuals in relation to the processing and dissemination of personal data and the protection of confidentiality of individual records and accounts.”
 Nonetheless, given the wording of the exception, it seems the focus is not really on personal data protection as the title of the article suggests, but rather on laws restricting cross-border data transfers, as is the case of the GDPR.
 Thus, this provision has most likely been added to alleviate the concerns of the European Union that the cross-border data transfer restrictions under the GDPR could be challenged.

 The last section of the agreement deals with various institutional arrangements, such as the entry into force and implementation.
 The most interesting provisions are article 36, which states that the agreement shall be administered by the WTO Secretariat, and article 27, which states that the agreement shall apply the WTO’s Dispute Settlement Understanding (DSU).
 Since the launch of the JSI, India and South Africa have challenged the legitimacy of the negotiation, and even objected to mere mentioning of the issue within the WTO.
 It would be an uphill battle to involve the WTO Secretariat and apply the DSU as suggested in the agreement.
 But before that can happen, the parties will first need to decide how the agreement can be incorporated into the WTO framework created by the Marrakesh Agreement Establishing the WTO.
-The three co-convenors — Singapore, Australia and Japan — reportedly wanted the text to be added to annex 4 of the WTO Agreement to make it a former part of the WTO, but the problem is that pursuant to the decision-making rules under article X.9 of the WTO Agreement, this can only be done “exclusively by consensus.”
+The three co-convenors — Singapore, Australia and Japan — reportedly wanted the text to be added to annex 4 of the WTO Agreement to make it a formal part of the WTO, but the problem is that pursuant to the decision-making rules under article X.9 of the WTO Agreement, this can only be done “exclusively by consensus.”
 This essentially gives all WTO members, including those who did not participate in the JSI negotiations, a veto over the agreement.
 Probably to weaken opposition from non-participant WTO members, the agreement also explicitly stated in article 3.1 that it does not create binding obligations for non-parties.
 Yet, with the strong opposition to JSIs by India and South Africa, it seems highly unlikely that such a deal could be achieved, as already demonstrated by the failure of the participants of another JSI — Investment Facilitation for Development — to add their agreement to annex 4.
 Further complicating the picture is the withdrawal of the United States from the agreement, which makes it even harder for the parties to muster the political power to make it happen.

 If annex 4 fails, the other option left to the members is to include it as additional commitments in the parties’ GATS schedule.
 The problem, though, is that according to GATS article XVIII, additional commitments are only meant for those that do not raise market access or national treatment issues.
 Probably for this reason, the agreement also specifies that it shall not be construed as affecting a party’s market access commitments in the GATS, as mentioned earlier.
 But just adding this simple proviso might not be enough, as some obligations, such as the reciprocal moratorium on customs duties mentioned earlier, might have to be amended.